HOW MUCH OF A PROBLEM IS PLASTIC?

 An abundant resource of recyclable plastic already exists.
 That’s why we’ve started using Community Trade recycled plastic from Bengaluru, India.

 This not only helps tackle the existing problem, it will also help to empower the waste pickers we support in Bengaluru with access to more sanitary working conditions, a fair price and the respect and recognition they deserve.

 MEET OUR COMMUNITY TRADE PARTNERS,

 PLASTICS FOR CHANGE

-Plastics for Change are a for-profit organization that partners with local NGOs Hasiru Dala and Hasiru Dala Innovation (HDI) to provide Bengaluru’s waste pickers with a stable income and better opportunities.
+Plastics for Change are a for-profit organisation that partners with local NGOs Hasiru Dala and Hasiru Dala Innovation (HDI) to provide Bengaluru’s waste pickers with a stable income and better opportunities.

-These partnerships help integrate marginalized waste workers and waste pickers into organized waste management by utilizing their expertise.
+These partnerships help integrate marginalised waste workers and waste pickers into organised waste management by utilising their expertise.
 For HDI, their main focus is improving the livelihoods of waste pickers so that they can boost their entrepreneurial skills.
 They also provide training for other useful skills, including urban gardening.

 Annamma was a waste picker since she was a child.
 Now she is a manager of a Dry Waste Collection Centre.

 With the help of Plastics for Change and Hasiru Dala, Annamma received managerial training and now employs a number of people, including her husband.